|Status:||Closed||Start date:||Apr 18, 2016|

 |Assignee:||Paolo Fabriani||% Done:|

-#1 Updated by Julien Barde about 3 years ago
+#1 Updated by Julien Barde over 3 years ago

 Ichtyop model can be driven by various types of data: satellite products (eg OSCAR above) or model outputs (ROMS, MARS3D, Drakkar).

 OSCAR is intersting as it is global and quite light compared to the others but OSCAR is just 2D for spatial dimensions (no data in the water columns).
 At some point we could be interested to run some experiments at a regional scale where OSCAR data might not be sufficient.

 Could you let us know what is the storage that can be made available to make these data available within the infrastructure ?

 For example Drakkar model would require a dozen of TB.

 #2 Updated by Pasquale Pagano over 3 years ago

 D4Science assigns quota to each VRE.
 Usually the storage quota for each VRE is limited to 5 TB but we can easily increase that amount to 12 TB.
 However we need to plan this activity and report details on the needs such as: